lordlflm/ChadGPT-discordbot/README.md

 - The bot must have a fresh account on the ctf plateform.
 - Note that the bot can't verify picoCTF since some/all flags have a random bit.
 - Note that the bot has been tested on https://ctf.hackin.ca/.
 Any other plateform might produce buggy behaviour.
 Help would be appreciated here for testing.

+### Problem encountered
+The bot was meant to be run on a Raspberry Pi which has the ARM processor architecture.
+Since no undetected chrome driver exist for ARM architecture, I'm archiving the project.